d365collaborative/d365fo.tools/docs/Clear-D365TempDbTables.md

 ```

 ## DESCRIPTION
-This will cleanup X days of TempDB tables.
+This will cleanup X days of TempDB tables

-The reason behind this process is that sp_updatestats takes significantly longer depending on the number of TempDB tables in the system.
+The reason behind this process is that sp_updatestats takes significantly longer depending on the number of TempDB tables in the system
-It uses Invoke-Sqlcmd.

 ## EXAMPLES